adaxasd/adaxasd.github.io/_posts/2017-08-30-the-european-system-and-its-faults.markdown

 the votes cast are not cast equal; for example, Malta, which has 400,000 inhabitants, is represented with six seats in the European parliament and Germany holds only 96 seats for 82 million inhabitants.
 This inadvertently leads to a Maltese vote being 12.8 times more
 "important" for the European Parliament than a German one, which is a definitive breach of one of the core principles of a democracy
 (namely the right to a general, direct, free, secret and EQUAL vote).
-White a somewhat fair representation of all countries would lead to an unmanagable number of representatives, a system could be implemented in which each EU citizen gets to cast one vote for a representative of their own country and another vote for a representative of any other EU member country.
+While a somewhat fair representation of all countries would lead to an unmanagable number of representatives, a system could be implemented in which each EU citizen gets to cast one vote for a representative of their own country and another vote for a representative of any other EU member country.
 This would make the European Parliament somewhat more democratic.